 In Hebrew, the biblical meaning of Manasseh is: To neglect.
 The senior child of Joseph in the Old Testament.

 The senior of the two children of Joseph.
-He and his sibling Ephraim were thereafter taken on by Jacob as his children ( 48:1 ).
-There you will find a record of his union with a Syrian ( 1 Chronicle 7:14 ); and the main thing subsequently recorded of him is, that his grandkids were “raised upon Joseph’s knees” ( Genesis 50:23; RSV, “brought into the world upon Joseph’s knees”), were from their introduction to the world embraced by Joseph as his kids.
+He and his sibling Ephraim were, after that, taken on by Jacob as his children ( 48:1 ).
+There you will find a record of his union with a Syrian ( 1 Chronicle 7:14 ), and the main thing subsequently recorded of him is that his grandkids were “raised upon Joseph’s knees” ( Genesis 50:23; RSV, “brought into the world upon Joseph’s knees”), were from their introduction to the world embraced by Joseph as his kids.

 What happened to Manasseh in the Bible?